The Group is dependent of the sea and has an eternal perspective for its core business.

 Antibiotics are seen as the last resort, only applied in situations where use has been assessed by veterinarians as necessary to handle a confirmed disease-related situation.
 The Group never treat fish with antibiotics critically important for human use according to the WHO (Worlds Health Organization) list published at https://www.who.int/food

 The Group has specifications for special brands telling that there is not used any kind of antibiotics during the production time.
+These brands are certified by a 3rd party.

 Main goal: 0 use of antibiotics